Five Eye Care Tips Your Eyes

 - Allergies: Some products may contain chemicals and ingredients that can cause irritation, swelling or an infection in your eye.

-To avoid problems caused by applying eye makeup, follow these basic rules:
+To help keep your eyes safe and healthy while applying eye makeup, follow these basic rules:

 - Never share your products with anyone